A comprehensive study of time delay between optical/near-infrared and X-ray emissions in black hole X-ray binaries: Summary

 We conducted a comprehensive time delay analysis using multi-wavelength data from a sample of well-known BHXRBs.
 Due to the limited availability of OIR data, our analysis focused on GX 339-4, 4U 1543-47, and XTE J1550-564.
 We used the ICCF to examine the time delay between Compton luminosity and the OIR band.
 Additionally, the broadband SED was analyzed to explore the origin of the OIR emission.
 Our main findings are as follows:

 \begin{itemize} \item During the rising hard state, the Compton luminosity consistently lags behind OIR emissions by 3-8 days, suggesting that such a delay is a common characteristic in the rising hard state. \item During the rising hard state, the accretion rate at the truncation radius, \(\dot{M}_{\rm{tr}}\), is expected to lag behind the V-band light curve by a few days, according to the DIM.
-Furthermore, since the Compton luminosity is proportional to the square of the accretion rate at the truncation radius, this relationship can account for the observed time delay during the rising hard state.
+Furthermore, since the Compton luminosity increases with increasing mass accretion rate at the truncation radius (e.g. it goes as \(L_{\rm{C}} \propto \dot{M}_{\rm{tr}}^2\) in the case of the ADAF model), this relationship can account for the observed time delay during the rising hard state.
 These findings suggest that the OIR emission likely originates from the viscously heated disk during the rising hard state. \item In contrast, during the decaying hard state, the OIR emission lags behind the Compton luminosity by approximately 6–35 days.
 Such a delay is also observed in MAXI J1820+070, indicating that the OIR delay relative to Compton emission is a common feature in the decaying hard state of BHXRBs. \item The DIM, when incorporating the effect of the winds, has been successfully applied to explain the delay of optical emissions relative to X-ray fluxes in GX 339-4 and 4U 1543-47 during the decaying hard state. \end{itemize}